-- 1.4.6 Financial institutions are required to obtain information on the purpose and intended nature of the business relationship of their potential customers. - 1.4.7 Financial institutions are required to conduct ongoing due diligence on the business relationship as stated by the customers above. - 1.4.8 The ongoing due diligence above includes scrutinizing the transactions undertaken by the customer throughout the course of the financial institution/ customer relationship to ensure that the transactions being conducted are consistent with the financial institution's knowledge of the customer, its business and risk profiles, and the source of funds (where necessary).

-1.4.9 Financial Institutions are required to ensure that documents, data or information collected under the CDD-process are kept up-to-date and relevant by undertaking reviews of existing records, particularly the records in respect of higher-risk business-relationships or customer categories.
+- 1.4.6.
+Financial institutions are required to obtain information on the purpose and intended nature of the business relationship of their potential customers. - 1.4.7.
+Financial institutions are required to conduct ongoing dne diligence on the business relationship as stated by the customers above. - 1.4.8.
+The ongoing due diligence above includes' scrutinizing the transactions undertaken by the customer throughout the course of the financial institution/customer relationship to ensure that the transactions being conducted are consistent with the financial institution's knowledge of the customer, its business and risk profiles, and the source of funds (where necessary). - 1.4.9.
+Financial Institutions are required to ensure that documents, data or information collected under the CDD-process are kept up-to-date and relevant by undertaking reviews of existing records, particularly the records in respect of higher-risk business-relationships or customer categories. - 1.5.1.
+Financial institutions are required to perform enhanced due diligence, for higher-risk customer, business relationship or transaction.